ejay-detera/ejay-detera/README.md

 ## 💡 Fun Fact
 My **greatest trait** is my **adaptability** — I learn fast, adjust quickly to different tools and environments, and enjoy tackling challenges head-on.

+⚠️ Note: I’m still gaining confidence in many of the tech stacks listed above.
+I’ve used them in school projects and self-study, and I’m constantly learning and improving!

 ---